Top 9mm Handguns for Every Use: CCW, Home Defense & Range

 The M&P has some fantastic aftermarket options, like these extended mags.

-Adjsutable sights will allow you to compensate for different variables, while and day/night sights which ensure the pistol will remain usable in a variety of lighting conditions.
-If these aren’t part of the factory package, knowing you can replace them to optimize your sight picture is a really helpful feature.
+If possible, quickly search for replacement magazines, triggers, extended mag and holster options to get an idea of life cycle costs before committing to a pistol.
+Adjustable sights will allow you to compensate for different variables, while and day/night sights which ensure the pistol will remain usable in a variety of lighting conditions.

 Consider whether you’ll need a 9mm pistol with a mounting rail.
 Some pistols allow you to slot attachments, like lights or laser/light combos to beneath the barrel on an abbreviated Picatinny rail — a perfect home for a pistol light — while others eschew this feature in exchange for affordability.